jacpolanski/in-good-hands/README.md

 # in-good-hands
 > !!!
 IN PROGRESS  !!!
-> Give away your old stuff and let it serve for those who need it
+> Give away your old stuff and let it serve for those who need it.

 > Live demo [_here_](https://in-good-hands.vercel.app/)

 ## Table of Contents